Monotonicity of the Laplace Transform for Tomography in Dissipative Systems: Mathematical Model for Magnetic Induction Tomography

 \subsection{Notations and Settings}

 We consider the standard scenario where a conducting domain $\Omega_C$ is surrounded by an insulating material.
-Consequently, the normal component of the Magnetic Induction density $\mathbf{J}$ evaluated at the surface of the conducting domain $\Omega_C$ is assumed to be vanishing.
+Consequently, the normal component of the current density $\mathbf{J}$ evaluated on the surface of the conducting domain $\Omega_C$ is assumed to be vanishing.

 We recall from \cite{evans2022partial,monk2003finite} the classical functional space $H_{\rm div}(\Omega_C)$

 equipped with the scalar product

 and we define the functional space $H_L\left(\Omega_C \right)$ (see \cite{bossavit1998computational} and \cite{tamburrino2021monotonicity}) as